Legal Notice & Privacy Policy

 Why do we use reCAPTCHA on our website?

-We only want to welcome people of flesh and blood on our site.
-Bots and spam software of all kinds can safely stay at home.
-That's why we do everything we can to protect ourselves and offer you the best possible user-friendliness.
+We only want to welcome real people to our site.
+Bots or all sorts of spam software can happily stay home!
+That's why we're doing everything we can to protect ourselves and offer you the best possible user experience.
 For this reason, we use Google reCAPTCHA from Google.
-This way we can be pretty sure that we remain a "bot-free" website.
-By using reCAPTCHA, data is transmitted to Google to determine whether you are actually a human being. reCAPTCHA therefore serves to ensure the security of our website and, by extension, your security.
-For example, without reCAPTCHA it could happen that a bot registers as many e-mail addresses as possible during registration in order to subsequently "spam" forums or blogs with unwanted advertising content.
-With reCAPTCHA, we can prevent such bot attacks.
+This way, we can be pretty sure that we'll stay a "bot-free" website.
+When you use reCAPTCHA, data is sent to Google to figure out if you're actually a human.
+So, reCAPTCHA helps keep our website secure, and by extension, keeps you safe too.
+For example, without reCAPTCHA, a bot could register tons of email addresses during a signup process to then "spam" forums or blogs with unwanted ads.
+With reCAPTCHA, we can avoid these kinds of bot attacks.

-reCAPTCHA collects personal data from users in order to determine whether the actions on our website actually originate from people.
-The IP address and other data that Google requires for the reCAPTCHA service may therefore be sent to Google.
-IP addresses are almost always truncated within the member states of the EU or other signatory states to the Agreement on the European Economic Area before the data is sent to a server in the USA.
-The IP address is not combined with other Google data unless you are logged in with your Google account while using reCAPTCHA.
-First, the reCAPTCHA algorithm checks whether Google cookies from other Google services (YouTube, Gmail, etc.) have already been placed on your browser.
-Then reCAPTCHA places an additional cookie in your browser and takes a snapshot of your browser window.
+reCAPTCHA collects personal data from users to figure out if actions on our website are actually coming from humans.
+So, your IP address and other data that Google needs for the reCAPTCHA service might be sent to Google.
+IP addresses within EU member states or other contracting states of the European Economic Area agreement are almost always shortened before the data lands on a server in the USA.
+Your IP address isn't combined with other Google data unless you're logged into your Google Account while using reCAPTCHA.
+First, the reCAPTCHA algorithm checks if your browser already has Google cookies from other Google services (like YouTube, Gmail, etc.).
+Then, reCAPTCHA sets an additional cookie in your browser and takes a snapshot of your browser window.

-The following list of collected browser and user data does not claim to be exhaustive.
-Rather, they are examples of data that, to our knowledge, are processed by Google.
+The following list of collected browser and user data isn't meant to be exhaustive.
+Instead, these are examples of data that, to our knowledge, are processed by Google.

-• Information about the operating system (the software that enables your computer to operate.
-Common operating systems are Windows, Mac OS X or Linux)
+- Info about your operating system (that's the software that makes your computer run, like Windows, Mac OS X, or Linux)

-• All JavaScript objects (JavaScript is a programming language that enables websites to adapt to the user.
-JavaScript objects can collect all kinds of data under one name)
+- All JavaScript objects (JavaScript is a programming language that helps websites adapt to you.
+JavaScript objects can collect all sorts of data under one name)

-It is undisputed that Google uses and analyzes this data even before you click on the "I am not a robot" checkbox.
-With the Invisible reCAPTCHA version, you don't even have to check the box and the entire recognition process runs in the background.
-Google does not tell you in detail exactly how much and what data it stores.
+It's a known fact that Google uses and analyzes this data even before you click the 'I'm not a robot' checkbox.
+With the Invisible reCAPTCHA version, you don't even have to check the box; the whole detection process happens in the background.
+Google doesn't really tell us in detail how much or what specific data they store.

-The following cookies are used by reCAPTCHA: Here we refer to the reCAPTCHA demo version from Google at https://www.google.com/recaptcha/api2/demo.
-All these cookies require a unique identifier for tracking purposes.
-Here is a list of cookies that Google reCAPTCHA has set on the demo version:
+Here are the cookies reCAPTCHA uses: We're talking about Google's reCAPTCHA demo version, which you can find at https://www.google.com/recaptcha/api2/demo.
+All these cookies need a unique ID for tracking.
+Here's a list of cookies Google reCAPTCHA set on the demo version:

 Name: IDE